Last updated Jan. 23, 2023 by Peter Jakes

 Fraudsters who commit card-not-present (CNP) take advantage of a payment card that is not physically present at the time of the transaction.

 These fraudsters gain access to the card’s magnetic strip, which contains the payment card number, three-digit security code, as well as the name and address of the cardholder.
-In cases like these, the merchants are usually unaware of the fraudulent transactions.
+In cases like these, the merchants are usually unaware of fraudulent transactions.
 The card details must have been stolen unknowingly.

 The cardholder’s signature cannot be verified, or extra identification requested because the merchant never handles the payment card.
 In most cases, the victim is ignorant of the scam until after the fraud has occurred.